-This is the second in a series of articles about working with spreadsheet data.
-It assumes that your home care scheduling software lets you get hold of the data itself for more in-depth, ad hoc reporting.
+Let’s continue our conversation on spreadsheet basics.
+Assuming your home care scheduling software lets you get hold of the data itself, you can use it for more in-depth, ad hoc reporting.

 To see the previous article, click on Spreadsheet Basics.

 - More advanced navigation and selection options